Inoperable Cities: Memories of Sand

 Documentation Equipment (provided by the gallery):

-• Digital screens for multimedia display
+• Digital screens and projection equipment

-• Audio equipment for artist talks
+• Audio setup for talks and ambient sound

 Community Engagement